hyosung11/Launch-School/Courses/journal.md

 10:12 Slow starting today, but back to reviewing my study guide with a fine-tooth comb.

 11:00 Finished section 2 of study guide.
 I realize I want to get my hernia checked as well as my lower back.

+12:19 Took a break to eat a salad with sauerkraut and jalapeno chicken sausage that was delicious.
+Almost time to to go chiropractor.